entigolabs/infralib-lab/quickstart/1/readme.txt

 This enables Terraform to communicate with the resources in the private subnets - even when the Infralib Agent is run externally.

 The "aws/eks" module will provision a Kubernetes cluster with nodegroups.

-Here the **"inputs"** block is used to configure the module, unlike in the "net" step.
+The "eks" configuration is are placed in separate file.
+> $ cat ~/iac/config/infra/eks.yaml

 For the lab purpose the cluster is made available on the public network - the **eks\_cluster\_public: true** boolean changes it from the default value of false.